Surya-Teja-PS/Ai-Interview-Assistant/README.md

 I pushed through complex debugging and late nights because I was determined to transform this AI from a simple tool into an intelligent partner.

+Question.)
+"What was the biggest failure or bug you encountered while building this, and how did you fix it?"
+Ans.)
+"The biggest bug I faced was a terrible audio delay when I first connected the voice features.
+The AI was taking 5 to 10 seconds to respond, which made the interview feel completely unnatural.
+I realized the problem was that my code was trying to process the entire audio file and generate the complete text response all at once before it would start speaking.
+To fix it, I had to tear down my initial code and rebuild the backend to stream the data in tiny chunks.
+This way, the moment the AI generated the first few words, it started speaking immediately while the rest loaded in the background.
+It was a frustrating roadblock, but it forced me to learn asynchronous programming on the fly, and it successfully dropped the lag to zero."